 2. Self-Convincing with a “1 in 10” Scale

 This one works more with potentially passive clients more likely to sit on a proposal for a long time and forget about it.
-Basically, the salesperson asks the client which ranking--- on a scale of 1 to 10, 1 being "end the call" and 10 being "let's sign now"--- the client feels the presentation deserves.
-This must be done at the end of the "pitch."
+Basically, the salesperson asks the client which ranking— on a scale of 1 to 10, 1 being “end the call” and 10 being “let’s sign now”— the client feels what the presentation deserves.
+This must be done at the end of the “pitch.”
 If the client says anything under a seven, something has gone wrong.
-Going forward in a "positive" way may not be possible and it could be time to end the call.
-But if the client says seven or higher, the next question should be something to the effect of: "So high!
-That's a surprise.
-What makes you rate us that high?"
+Going forward in a “positive” way may not be possible and it could be time to end the call.
+But if the client says seven or higher, the next question should be something to the effect of: “So high!
+That’s a surprise.
+What makes you rate us that high?”

 At this point, the client must go through, mentally, that which prompted them to give a 70%+ rating.
 They’re re-confirming their positive considerations about your IoT business.
 When they’re finished, the next question should be something like: “You do certainly sound more pleased than I expected, but why haven’t you given us a ten rating, then?”

 At this point, the client can safely voice objections and your salesperson can match them as best as possible.
-Once that's done, if the client is ready to close, then close them.
-But if the salesperson wasn't able to talk them up to a 10/10 rating, the next strategy is to ask the client if the benefits of your IoT company outweigh the detriments.
-It's important to establish prospective fallout beforehand.
+Once that’s done, if the client is ready to close, then close them.
+But if the salesperson wasn’t able to talk them up to a 10/10 rating, the next strategy is to ask the client of the benefits of your IoT company outweighs the detriments.
+It’s important to establish prospective fallout beforehand.
 Do it right and you can get on to signing the contract.